 Did you know sorbitol is another name for sugar?!

-Food manufacturers like to sneak sugar into their ingredients list under all kinds of different names.
+When determining what to look for on the food label, it’s important to recognize that food manufacturers like to sneak sugar into their ingredients list under all kinds of different names.
 Take an Oats n’ Honey Nature Valley granola bar for instance.
 Advertised as a health food, it contains three different types of sugar (one of which is the 2nd ingredient!!).

 Pay attention to the ingredients.